 - If surfaces are dirty, clean them.
 Use detergent or soap and water prior to disinfection.

 We’ve got this one!
 The Airport is following CDC guidance.
-Our staff has increased the frequently of cleaning and disinfecting and is conducting routine deep-cleaning at security checkpoints and other high-touch areas including hand rails, people movers, restrooms, seating, and arm rests.
+Our staff has increased the frequency of cleaning and disinfecting and is conducting routine deep-cleaning at security checkpoints and other high-touch areas including handrails, people movers, restrooms, seating, and armrests.
 Seriously, our cleaning staff is on it!
 We also have increased the number of hand sanitizing stations in the terminal and are using electrostatic spray surface cleaning where appropriate.
 However, if you have the supplies, it doesn’t hurt to wipe down an area before you sit or use a napkin or paper towel to open a door or grab a railing.

 - Cover coughs and sneezes.